 Exercise To Improve Running No – 5.
 Russian Twists

-These are one of the best exercises for working the obliques—the muscles that help rotate the torso and stabilize the spine.
+One of the best exercises for working the obliques—the muscles that help rotate the torso and stabilize the spine.

 Plus, Russian twists can also target the hips, back, arms, and shoulders, depending on the weight apparatus used and/or loading of the movement.

-Begin by sitting down on the floor while keeping your back at 45-degree angle, both feet either flat the floor (easy) or in the air (more advanced) so your body is forming a V shape.
+Begin by sitting down on the floor while keeping your back at a 45-degree angle, both feet either flat on the floor (easy) or in the air (more advanced) so your body is forming a V shape.